 On February 21, 1888, Vincent van Gogh arrived in Arles from Paris, to be greeted by snow and a bitter Mistral wind.
-Within a year, he painted such celebrated canvases as The Sunflowers, Van Gogh’s Chair, The Red Vines and The Sower.
+Within a year, he painted such canvases as The Sunflowers, Van Gogh’s Chair, The Red Vines and The Sower.
 He always lived near the station, staying first at the Hotel Carrel, 30 rue de la Cavalarie, then the Café de la Gare, and finally the so-called “Yellow House”, at 2 place Lamartine.

 Van Gogh found few kindred souls in Arles, but managed to persuade Paul Gauguin to join him in October.
-Their relationship quickly soured when the November weather forced them to spend more time indoors.
-Precisely what transpired on the night of December 23, 1888 may never be known.
+Their relationship soured when the November weather forced them to spend more time indoors.
+Precisely what transpired on December 23, 1888 may never be known.
 According to Gauguin, Van Gogh, feeling threatened by his friend’s possible departure, attacked first Gauguin and then himself.
 He cut off the lower part of his left ear, wrapped it in newspaper, and handed it to a prostitute.
 Gauguin duly left Arles, and although Vincent’s wound soon healed, his mental health swiftly deteriorated.
 In response to a petition from thirty of his neighbours, he was packed off to the Hôtel-Dieu hospital, from where he moved on to St-Rémy.